nLab Markov category

 This highlights that this situation is non-signalling: here, XX depends on AA only, and not on BB, while in the generic case of hh above, XX may depend both on AA and BB.
 This will be particularly relevant when we discuss stochastic interactions (see below).

-In a similar vein, the monoidal unit is usually not appearing in string diagrams, whenever this does not cause confusion.
+In a similar vein, the monoidal unit usually does not appear explicitly in string diagrams, providing this elision does not cause confusion.
 This way, for example, the diagram

 represents the object XX, but also XIX\otimes I, IXI\otimes X, and so on.